 Employers have the right to hire whomever they want.
 However, federal laws prohibit discrimination against people for various reasons (for instance, race, gender, and nationality).
 But these laws don’t provide the same protections for smokers.

 However, there are numerous states that prohibit employers from declining to hire smokers, unless their smoking habits go against the job qualification.

 Smoking E-Cigarettes at Work

 In most states, smoking from an e-cigarette or a vaping device is prohibited.
 Nonetheless, there are certain states that don’t have specific policies regarding the use of such devices in the workplace.
 Because of these uncertainties, it’s often better to ask your employer if it’s legal to use e-cigarettes within the workplace.

 Has your health been affected by secondhand smoke?
 If so, then you might qualify for workers’ compensation.
 Depending on the extent of your damages, your employer might decide to grant you compensation.
 Typically, your injury must have resulted from regular and prolonged exposure to secondhand smoke.
 At the same time, you must have made effort to avoid smoke while not at the workplace.
 If this occurs, your employer might compensate you for your past, as well as, future medical expenses.

 The Bottom Line

 Don’t let smoking at the workplace affect your health.
 Also, you should learn about smoking in the workplace.
 Also, you can consider switching to nicotine alternatives like CBD gummies Get your CBD gummies online and get that high effect at work.
+If you’re a traditional smoker, consider switching to rolling tobacco: it produces less smoke and smell that could irritate your coworkers.
+Always choose tobacco and papers from reliable brands, too.
+Learn more about how high-quality smoking paper can be a real game-changer here.
 The above guide will help you understand all things smoking in the workplace.